jeroenvandisseldorp/ksml/docs/reference/definition-reference.md

 **Key characteristics:**

 - Records are immutable and processed individually
-- Ideal for processing user actions, sensor readings, transactions
+- Each record represents an independent event or fact
 - Records arrive in order and are processed one at a time
+- Ideal for: user actions, sensor readings, transactions, logs

 | Property             | Type   | Required | Description                                                                 |
 |----------------------|--------|----------|-----------------------------------------------------------------------------|